davidfrantz/force/docs/source/howto/udf.rst

    force-higher-level /data/udf/medoid.prm

 The interpolated time series look like this:

 Screenshot

 Example 3: Predictive features “”””””””””””””””””””””””””””””

 So far, we have written pixel functions.
 These are parallelized according to the ``NTHREAD_COMPUTE`` parameter using a Python multiprocessing pool, i.e., a Python layer that is hidden from you for your convenience.
 FORCE also offers to provide block functions, wherein the python UDF receives a whole block of data.
 In this case, FORCE does not parallelize the computation, but this can be well compensated for if your UDF is constrained to a series of fast numpy array functions.
 A potential use case is the generation of predictive features.
 FORCE already packs a lot of that functionality, but in case you need more flexibility, the following recipe might be interesting for you.
-We will implement the `Dynamic Habitat Indices <>`_, which were designed for biodiversity assessments and to describe habitats of different species (these are **very** similar to the STMs already included in FORCE, but not the same).
+We will implement the `Dynamic Habitat Indices <https://www.sciencedirect.com/science/article/abs/pii/S0034425717301682>`_, which were designed for biodiversity assessments and to describe habitats of different species (these are **very** similar to the STMs already included in FORCE, but not exactly the same).

 Describe